 Waves4Power is currently involved in several interesting client development projects, as well as continued system development.
 Below we present three of our on-going projects: demonstration site Runde, The Fish Farming Industry, and the development of smart fossil free wave energy solutions to Island Communities.

 Demonstration Site at Runde, Norway

 In early 2016 a full size WaveEL buoy was launched about half a Nautical mile south west of the Runde Island.
-The system is comprised of an eight meter WaveEL buoy that will be connected via a dynamic low voltage cable to the collection hub where a transformer increases the voltage to 22 kV before the power is transmitted via a subsea cable to the shore based power grid.
+The system is comprised of an eight meter WaveEL buoy that is connected via a dynamic low voltage cable to the collection hub where a transformer increases the voltage to 22 kV before the power is transmitted via a subsea cable to the shore based power grid.

 The installation is initially permitted for three years at the Runde site, but it may potentially stay there longer as the system is built to last for 25 years.

 - Demonstrate survivability for many years in the Norwegian wave climate